 Businesses often switch to Cloud-hosted PABX to reduce costs and eliminate limitations on where and how they answer calls.
 However, before making the switch, businesses must consider six challenges to overcome.

-The Top 6 Considerations for a Smooth PABX Migration
+The Hot 6 Considerations for a Smooth Cloud PABX Migration

-Remember, your Internet connection is vital for reliable phone service.
-Unreliable service means an unreliable phone.
+Internet connectivity is the most vital component for reliable phone service.
+An unreliable Internet service means an unreliable phone.
 If that's the case, consider changing your connectivity (such as switching to an NBN connection), setting up a backup connection, or delaying the migration.

 2. Network Firewall Capability & Configuration